Close, but no cigar

 One of the undoubtedly American phrases that is now used worldwide.

-It is first recorded in print in Sayre and Twist's publishing of the script of the 1935 film version of Annie Oakley:
+It is very much an American expression and is little used elsewhere in the English-speaking world.
+The first recorded use of 'close but no cigar' in print is in Sayre and Twist's publishing of the script of the 1935 film version of Annie Oakley:

 "Close, Colonel, but no cigar!"